joakimtj/webapp-2024-eksamen/documentation/oppgave2/implementation-readme.md

 # Implementations

-Some functionality might not be obvious so here we explain some of it.
+Just in case, some functionality isn't obvious, we've decided to list some of the more important ones out here.

 ## Events